Biclique Reconfiguration in Bipartite Graphs: Concluding remarks

 In this paper, we showed that {\BBR} on bipartite graphs is PSPACE-complete, resolving a previously unsettled problem of Hanaka et al.~\cite{HanakaIMMNSSV20}.
 Using this hardness result, we showed that {\CCR} with two connected components is PSPACE-complete under both CJ and CS rules, answering an open problem of Nakahata~\cite{Nakahata25} in the negative.

 \paragraph{Token sliding} In this paper, we only considered the token-jumping model for the biclique reconfiguration problem.
-Indeed, the token-sliding model is not meaningful for {\BBR} on bipartite graphs, since a TS-move always maps a $(p,p)$-biclique to a $(p-1,p+1)$-biclique on bipartite graphs.
+Indeed, the token-sliding model is not meaningful for {\BBR} on bipartite graphs, since any TS-move on a bipartite graph maps a $(p,p)$-biclique to a set with $p-1$ vertices on one side and $p+1$ vertices on the other side.

 For general graphs, we can see that the proof of Hanaka et al.~\cite[Theorem~12]{HanakaIMMNSSV20} implies that {\BBR} under the token-sliding model is PSPACE-complete.
 Although their theorem is stated for the token-jumping model, its proof works for the token-sliding model as well.